An Ultimate Guide: Stanford University Admission Requirements

 Stanford University.
 The name alone can already tell you many things.
-Apart from being a competitor to the ever-elite Harvard, Stanford sets itself apart because it's one of the many elite colleges that's got an enjoyable and colourful community that you don't often see.
-Since its founding in 1885, it's come a long way to show the world it's no pushover and it accepts students who excel in their exceptional experiences in life.
+Apart from being a competitor to the ever-elite Harvard, Stanford sets itself apart.
+It is because it's one of the many elite colleges that's got a colorful community you don't often see.
+Sandford accepts students who excel in their exceptional experiences in life.

-But before you think Stanford can just let you in like you're knocking on a door, you'll have to know it's going to be a battle even to get in.
+But before you think Stanford can let you in like you're knocking on a door, you'll have to know it's going to be a battle.
 So how can you get admitted into this place?
 How can you be worthy of being part of this place as you begin your journey in college?
-Don't worry; we got an excellent guide for you laid out below to let you know that there's a way to get in.
-So ready?
-Go right ahead and read on!

-While they're not as exquisite as Harvard when it comes to letting everyone know what they're looking for, Stanford has their way with their selection process.
+Stanford has their way with its selection process.
 The factors that influence their process are as ordinary they can be.
-You may even think they're like some average college who didn't spend so much time with determining the factors for the applicants who can apply.
+You may even think they're like some average college who didn't spend so much time determining the factors for the applicants who can apply.
 But it takes an excellent glance to know they have excellent reasons for this.
 Here are the elements:

-For this one, Stanford will evaluate a student based on the many activities they actively pursue outside of their school time.
-From the athletic to the musical, it's where they want to see if a student isn't just dedicated to school but also their lives and enriching it with things that give them experience.
+For this one, Stanford will evaluate a student based on the many activities they pursue outside of their school time.
+From the athletic to the musical, they want to see if a student isn't only dedicated to school and their lives and enrich it with things that give them experience.
 They'll even consider those high school clubs you join as a nice boost.

 By having a good idea of these factors, you'll be able to see whether or not you have them.
 And from the looks of it, it can be easy to find out because they're not that difficult to have.
 But it pays to be honest in assessing yourself thoroughly to the max.